Panther Solo

 The Panther Solo is a mid-engined sports car that was made by the British company Panther Car Company.

 It was available as a two-seat coupé, with the option of additional rear seats to make it a 2+2.
-SsangYong Motor Company, which had become the owner of Panther Westwinds, made a concept car called the SsangYong Solo 3 as a tribute to the original Solo and Solo 2, as well as a racing version called the SsangYong Solo Le Mans, a retooled WR LM94.
+SsangYong Motor Company, which had become the owner of Panther Westwinds, made a concept car called the SsangYong Solo as a tribute to the original Solo and Solo 2, as well as a racing version called the SsangYong Solo Le Mans, a retooled WR LM94.

 Solo 1

-The first Solo, the Solo 1, was mid-engined rear wheel drive car, powered by a Ford 1.6 CVH engine producing 105 hp (as fitted in the Ford Fiesta XR2). and designed as a replacement for the marque's volume model, the Panther Kallista.
+The first Solo, the Solo 1, was a mid-engined rear wheel drive car, powered by a Ford 1.6 CVH engine producing 105 hp (as fitted in the Ford Fiesta XR2), and designed as a replacement for the marque's volume model, the Panther Kallista.
 The car used relatively simple technology, had contemporary styling and was manufactured with a fibreglass body to reduce its weight.
-However, Toyota launched its second generation MR2 around the same time, and the Solo was unable to compete with its rival.

-The South Korean owner of Panther, Y. C. Kim, made the decision to amend the Solo after taking a vacation in Guam where he saw one of the early MR2s.
+While the Solo 1 was in development, Toyota launched its second-generation MR2.
+During a vacation in Guam, the South Korean owner of Panther, Y. C. Kim, test-drove an early MR2.
+After driving it, he concluded that the Solo 1 would be unable to compete with its rival and thus decided to have the car redesigned.
+He later explained "I drove the car, and straight after I rang up and told them to stop Project Solo".
 A new styling design for the Solo was created by Ken Greenley of the London RCA vehicle styling school.
 The restyled car featured a slightly larger 2+2 layout with a composite upper body, permanent four wheel drive and a mid-mounted engine from a Ford Sierra Cosworth.
 This would be called the "Solo 2".

 The body engineering designers involved were Martin Freestone (composites), Keith Hunter (underbody and structure) and William "Bill" Davis (engineering).

 Solo 2

-The Solo 2 used the 1993 cc turbocharged engine from the Ford Sierra RS producing 204 hp at 6000 rpm and 200 lbft of torque at 4500 rpm, around twice the horsepower of the Solo 1.
+The Solo 2 used the 1993 cc turbocharged engine from the Ford Sierra RS Cosworth producing 204 hp at 6000 rpm and 200 lbft of torque at 4500 rpm, around twice the horsepower of the Solo 1.
 It was mated to a Borg-Warner T-5 5-speed manual transmission (same as in the RS), which drove a Ferguson four-wheel drive system modified by Panther to use XR4x4 components, including both differentials.
 The company decided also to stretch the wheelbase to accommodate 2+2 seating, which was partly done by ex-Ford Europe engineers who had worked on the Sierra Cosworth and XR4x4.
 March did the aerodynamics, producing a C_{d} of 0.33, as well as producing the composite construction, encouraged by March chairman Robin Herd.
 One of the development cars had a twin turbo setup due to the known turbo lag issues.

 A troublesome area was with the 4 wheel drive transfer box.
 This was a custom made part, the internals were chain-driven and the chains had a propensity for self-destruction under heavy engine load.